sthagen/oasis-open-openc2-yuuki/INSTALL.md

 ## What just happened?

-The actuator started a server that waits for messages on 127.0.0.0:9001.
+The consumer started a server that waits for messages on 127.0.0.0:9001.
-The client sent a pre-written OpenC2 command from command_examples.json to the server.
+The prodcuer sent a pre-written OpenC2 command from command_examples.json to the server.
-The server dispatched to any profile implementations it had loaded, if appropriate, then returned the response.
+The server dispatched to the profile implementation it had loaded, if appropriate, then returned the response.

 ## Next Steps
-Look at 'profile_acme_anti_roadrunnery.py' in yuuki/actuator_src/profiles as a starting point to see what's happening.
+Look at 'profile_acme_anti_roadrunnery.py' in yuuki/consumer_src/profiles as a starting point to see what's happening.